PDF Page Marking Planner

 - Visible page number

-- Text drawn onto the PDF page itself, usually in a header or footer position.
+- Text drawn directly onto the page, usually in a header or footer position.

 - PDF page label

-- A viewer navigation label that may not be printed or visible on the page content.
+- A navigation label shown by a PDF viewer.
+It may not be printed or visible on the page content.

 - PDF point

-- The coordinate unit used for page placement.
+- The coordinate unit used for placement.
 One inch is commonly represented as 72 points.

 - Facing-page mirror

-- A placement option that sends odd pages to the right side and even pages to the left side for outside numbering.
+- A placement option that sends odd pages to the right side and even pages to the left side when outside numbering is needed.

 - Tiled watermark

-- A repeated watermark grid rather than one single watermark anchor.
+- A repeated grid of watermark text rather than one single watermark anchor.

 References: